-A dog is shaded yellow or shaded sable when he has a white, yellow, or red base coat with dark-tipped hair in some areas.
-Sable shading is concentrated mostly on the dog’s back and often causes a widow’s peak on the forehead.
+A dog is shaded yellow or shaded sable when he has a white, yellow, or red base coat with dark-tipped hairs in its dorsal areas.
+Sable shading is concentrated mostly on the dog’s back and often causes a widow’s peak on the forehead and a dark tail spot.

 What is Shaded Yellow?